mchen6/countinghouse/README.md

 Theoriotically, in this design vendor's non-standard, proprietary implementations may also be plugged-in into CDIF framework as modules, and present to client side this JSON based device model.
 However, to avoid the risk of unmanaged I/O which could be exposed by arbitrary implementations, proprietary implementation are encouraged to implement their device modules as sub-modules to the standard protocol modules such as ```cdif-ble-manager```, and left all I/O being managed by it.

-CDIF would collect device information from the device driver modules which are managed by it, and take care the processes of device / service discovery, registration, and management etc. Client applications of CDIF may retrieve this model language from CDIF's RESTful interface, analyze it to create client side model or UI elements.
+CDIF would collect device information from the device driver modules which are managed by it, and take care the processes of device / service discovery, registration, management, and etc. Client applications of CDIF may retrieve this model language from CDIF's RESTful interface, analyze it to create client side model or UI elements.
 Then API calls made to the web service or IoT smart devices, which are managed by CDIF, can be done through CDIF's RESTful interface in uniformed JSON payload format.
 With event subscription support, client may also receive event updates from smart device or web services from CDIF, thus creates bi-directional data channel for CDIF's client applications.

 After device / service discovery process is done, this JSON based model language may be retrieved by client applications through CDIF's RESTful interface, thus clients web apps would know how to send action commands, get latest device states event update.
 By doing this, CDIF presents client side a top level device abstraction and application level profile for all IoT device device or web services.
 For more information about this JSON based device model, please refer to spec/ folder in the source repository.